nicolehao34/LeadGen.AI/README.md

 Built by Nicole Hao with **scalability** and **generalizability** in mind.
 Ready to be adapted to different product teams at DuPont Tedlar.

+WELCOME TO THE DEMO BRANCH.
+I REMOVED ALL LINKEDIN SERVICES HERE SO EVEN IF YOU DON'T HAVE A LINKEDIN API KEY, YOU SHOULD BE ABLE TO RUN THE DEMO ITSELF.

+I used replit to help with fast deployment.
+Check out the link her: https://genlead-ai-nicolehao7.replit.app/

 ## Features Overview